Artezaru/pyclickimage/docs/source/index.rst

 Description of the package
 --------------------------

-UI to collect 2D-coordinates of points on an image
+UI to collect 2D-coordinates of points on an image.

 Contents
 --------